Musée du Quai Branly – Jacques Chirac: Théâtre Claude Lévi-Strauss

-The theatre is situated under the main hall and is also accessible from the garden.
-It was designed by Jean Nouvel with the cooperation of dUCKS scéno for the scenography and Jean-Paul Lamoureux for its acoustics.
+The auditorium, named after notable French cultural anthropologist Lévi-Strauss, is situated under the main hall and is also accessible from the garden.
+It was designed by Jean Nouvel with the cooperation of Ducks Scéno for the scenography and Jean-Paul Lamoureux for its acoustics.
 This auditorium is used for concerts, film shows or public conferences.
 It allows several configurations thanks to acoustic curtains conceived by Issey Miyake.

 Gardens

 A winding path in the north garden of the Quai Branly museum.
-The glass wall blocks the noise of traffic on the quai.
+The glass wall blocks the noise of traffic on the Quai.

 In the original project for the museum, 7,500 square meters of the 25,000-square-meter site were set aside for gardens.
 The winning architect, Jean Nouvel, increased the size of the gardens to 17,500 m^{2}.
 They were designed by landscape architect Gilles Clément, and present the exact opposite of a traditional French formal garden: There are no fences, no lawn, no gates, no monumental stairway; instead, Clément composed a tapestry of small gardens, with streams, hills, pools, and groves, using the native French plants and imported plants accustomed to the Paris climate.
 Originally, 169 trees and 72,000 plants were planted.

 On the north side, facing the street along the Seine, the garden is protected by a high double wall of plate glass, which blocks most of the sound from the street.
 The gardens on the north side practically hide the museum building.
 Instead of straight paths and a long axis to the entrance, the paths wind through the gardens, with no apparent destination.

 Another notable feature of the Museum garden is the green wall, or wall of vegetation, created by botanist Patrick Blanc.
 This living wall of greenery covers 800 m^{2} of the façades of the museum, and 150 m^{2} of the interior walls.
 It includes 15,000 plants of 150 different varieties, coming from Japan, China, the Americas and Central Europe.